 - For 2014: $95 per uninsured adult in the household and $47.50 per uninsured child under 18 (capped at $285 per household) or 1 percent of your taxable household income, whichever is greater

 - For 2015: $325 per uninsured adult in the household and $162.50 per uninsured child under 18 (capped at $975 per household) or 2 percent of your taxable household income, whichever is greater

 - For 2016 and beyond: $695 per uninsured adult in the household and $347.50 per uninsured child under 18 (capped at $2,085 per household) or 2.5 percent of your taxable household income, whichever is greater

 Those who may be exempt from the tax penalty include:

 - People whose annual insurance expense is more than a minimum prescribed percentage of their household income for the taxable year (8.16 percent in 2014)

 - People who make less than required to file taxes

 - People with a hardship exemption

-- People who have a gap in their coverage (less than 3 months/year)
+- People who have a gap in their coverage (less than three months per year)